SpiderSuite/SpiderSuite.github.io/docs/Installation.md

 * **For Linux Portable Executable:**

-Download and extract `SpiderSuite_vX.X.X_linux.AppImage` archive and place it at your chosen location, then run it simply by double clicking or using command line with the command:
+Download `SpiderSuite_vX.X.X_linux.AppImage` and place it at your chosen location, then run it simply by `double clicking`

+or

+using command line with the command:

 ```bash
 ./SpiderSuite_vX.X.X_linux.AppImage